Utilizing Spatial Enhancement

 The Interface

-Upon loading a fresh instance of the Spatifier plugin on the Bouzouki guitar channel rack you can notice a more-less simple interface.
+Upon loading a fresh instance of the Spatifier plugin on the Bouzouki guitar channel rack, you can notice a simple interface.

 Practical Examples

-Now let’s hear a couple of practical examples of Spatifier in action.
-I advise you to use a pair of good quality stereo headphones in order to fully comprehend the effect and difference from unprocessed Bouzouki guitar.
+Now, let's hear some practical examples of Spatifier in action.
+I advise you to use a pair of good-quality stereo headphones to fully fully comprehend the effect and difference from an unprocessed Bouzouki guitar.

 ~Bouzouki guitar - Spatifier 1